 Ms. Yetter was appointed March 28, 2014, to a four-year term representing Nassau and Baker counties and portions of northern Duval County (Area 1).
 She was elected to serve as treasurer on Nov.
 12, 2014.
-Ms. Yetter is vice president of environmental affairs for Rayonier in Jacksonville, where she has worked since 2004.
-At Rayonier, she oversees all environmental matters for the company’s timber, performance fibers and real estate businesses, and leads a team that provides counsel to company officials in addressing air, water, waste, remediation and environmental policy issues.
-She is also Rayonier’s Sustainability Council chair.
+Ms. Yetter is vice president of environmental affairs for Rayonier Advanced Materials in Jacksonville, where she has worked since 2004.
+At Rayonier Advanced Materials, she oversees environmental matters for the company and leads a team that provides counsel to company officials in addressing air, water, waste, remediation and environmental policy issues.
 Ms. Yetter received a bachelor’s degree in chemical engineering from Rensselaer Polytechnic Institute, Troy, N.Y.; a master’s degree in environmental science and engineering from Oregon Graduate Institute of Science and Technology, Hillsboro, Oregon; and a juris doctor of law and a certificate in environmental and natural resource from Lewis and Clark Law School, Portland, Oregon.
 She has more than 20 years of experience in environmental engineering, law and government relations.
 Her other work in the environmental field includes SEH America, Vancouver, Wash., and Port of Portland, Portland, Oregon.

 Term of Appointment: March 2014–March 2018